Top of the pageActionset

 Use the following suggestions to model the behavior you want your child to develop.

 - Set family rules.
 Have as few family rules as possible, and enforce them consistently.
-Write down your family's rules and consequences (What is a PDF document?) for when those rules are broken.
+Write down your family's rules and consequences for when those rules are broken.
 Post these rules in an area that will help remind everyone.